publishpress/publishpress-shortlinks/readme.txt

 ## Automatically create shortlinks for your posts

 PublishPress Shortlinks will automatically generate links for all your posts and pages.
 This makes it really easy to have shareable links for content.
-These shortlinks are available from the Posts screen and the Post Edit screen.
+These URLs are available from the Posts screen and the Post Edit screen.

 [Get started with PublishPress Shortlinks](https://publishpress.com/knowledge-base/introduction-shortlinks/).